lawjar/GMRemark/README.md

 # GMRemark
-A Martingale Trading strategies for MT4 and MT5 EA, Original idea from Algo GM.
+A Martingale Trading strategies for MT4 and MT5 EA, Original idea from AlgoX GM.